By Kerry Law

 Dinosaurs in the Wild is a fantastic immersive experience combining live action, animatronic creatures and impressive 3D effects.
-Already a hit in Birmingham and Manchester last year, Dinosaurs in the Wild has now begun its London run in North Greenwich and is on until 31 July 2018.
+Already a hit in Birmingham and Manchester last year, Dinosaurs in the Wild has recently extended its London run in North Greenwich until 2 September 2018.

 The Jurassic Park-style experience brings you up close to ‘real’ dinosaurs and will no doubt be loved by young fans of CBeebies show Andy’s Dinosaur Adventures.
 It’s underpinned by a neat backstory involving a scientist who invents time travel and founds the fictional company Chronotex Enterprises, which now takes tourists on dinosaur safaris in the late Cretaceous period.
 You and your fellow time travellers will meet Chronotex employees, who invite you into the time machine to begin your safari and tour the company’s research station, TimeBase 67.
 There are some real scientific facts to be learnt throughout Dinosaurs in the Wild, so budding palaeontologists will have plenty to satisfy them.

 Without wanting to give away anything in the plot (the uncertainty and surprise is all part of the fun), you’ll spot dinosaurs including Tyrannosaurus and Triceratops in their natural habitat as you travel to TimeBase 67, before touring the laboratories where scientists are studying the ‘real life’ dinosaurs—you’ll get a chance to see some dinosaur eggs hatch, peruse bone and feather samples, and squelch some dino poo!